vduce/randa-kassis-website/public/gallery/companion/companion4.md

 He was mischievous, full of life, and had a knack for winning hearts.
 Everyone who met him wanted to adopt him.
 But he was ours–undeniably, unapologetically part of our eccentric family.

 And then, as life so often reminds us, joy is fleeting.
-He vanished – disappeared fifteen days before Bianca did, while we were away – and was never found.
+He vanished–disappeared fifteen days before Bianca did, while we were away – and was never found.

 ![](40.JPG)
 ![](41.JPG)